-- A combination of numerals, letters, symbols
+- A combination of numbers, letters, cases and symbols

 What is a password manager?

 A password manager is an online tool that stores your login information for all the different websites you use.
 Once you’ve set up your account with a password manager, you’ll be able to log into other websites automatically – without needing to remember each individual password.
-The only password you need to remember is the master password for the password manager tool.
+The only password you’ll need to remember is the master password for the password manager tool.